recomputation/website/source/cp2013/GL.markdown

     * md5sum `6155ffcfa7fc9be997a76090e9e003a7`

 ## Quick Instructions for running

-*Note:* Unfortunately we are not able to distribute the full experiment, because it includes a copy of CPLEX which we do not have the licence permission to distribute.
-If you have a copy of this library, you can place it in the same directory ("anydir" below) where the experiment will look for it.
-In this case you should be able to run the full experiment.
-For further details please contact the authors.
-The following instructions apply to the partial experiment we are able to distribute.

 These instructions should work in a unix-like system with vagrant and VirtualBox installed.